Melaku-Y/Probe-Detection-Using-Deep-Learning/README.md

 *Example of a successful probe detection with a confidence score of 0.93.*

-### Detail results are discussed in the paper [Prob Detection Report](https://github.com/Melaku-Y/Probe-Detection-Using-Deep-Learning/blob/main/Prob%20Detection%20Report.pdf)
+#### Detail results are discussed in the paper [Prob Detection Report](https://github.com/Melaku-Y/Probe-Detection-Using-Deep-Learning/blob/main/Prob%20Detection%20Report.pdf) and "results" Folder

 ---